OnDataEngineering/OnDataEngineeringContent/_tech-categories/analytical-relational-databases.md

 ---
-title: "Analytical Databases"
+title: "Analytical Relational Databases"
+redirect_from:
+  - /tech-categories/analytical-databases/
 description: "Our list of and information on commercial, open source and cloud based analytical databases, including Teradata, Exadata, Redhift and alternatives to these."
 draft-banner: true
 date: 2017-10-26 07:30
 ---
-Full stack databases (supporting both storage and query of data) that focus on analytical or OLAP use cases that generally involve large scanning or aggregation operations.
-Typically support distributed parallel execution of queryies (and are therefore commonly referred to as MPP databases) with columnar compression, and often support a range of analytics beyond SQL queries, for example cube based MDX queries, machine learning or geographical analytics.
+Full stack relational databases (supporting both storage and query of data) that focus on analytical or OLAP use cases that generally involve large scanning or aggregation operations.
+Typically support distributed parallel execution of queries (and are therefore commonly referred to as MPP databases) with columnar compression, and often support a range of analytics beyond SQL queries, for example cube based MDX queries, machine learning or geographical analytics.
 Some technologies also support a level of query federation using external tables (for example over data in Hadoop).
 <!--more-->

 ## Further Information